qlaffont/fortnite-api/README.md

 **⚠ INFO ⚠** : This library was develop for Node.JS application (You can use this application on WebBrowser but you need to use Babel + Webpack).

 You can submit a pull request to help the project, but all tests need to be OK (And of course, you need to create a test for your modifications) !

+**I don't have time anymore to work on this repository.
+If you have any bug/new features, you can make a PR !
+I will only fix security issues and merge PRs.**

 ## Install